jimniels/blog/posts/2020-07-16-letter-case-on-the-web.md

 Now, it is possible that you want the underlying content to be formatted in all caps (irregardless, even, of its appearance).
 That’s perfectly fine.
 It’s your content, do what you think is best.
 But this post is a gentle reminder to not conflate the style and presentation of the content on screen with the underlying content itself. `.toUpperCase()` and `text-transform: uppercase` are not the same.
 If your sole interaction with the content of a page is looking at it with your eyes, then you might think they are equivalent.
 But a website is more than what you _see_, it’s what you _use_.

+## Update 2023-11-07

+As [pointed out to me on Mastodon by @pepelsbey](https://mastodon.social/@pepelsbey/111370479919120211), the spec says:

+> [text-transform] transforms text for styling purposes.
+It has no effect on the underlying content, and must not affect the content of a plain text copy & paste operation.

+But, at the time of this writing, Firefox appears to be the only one that’s following the spec.
+[More details](https://pepelsbey.dev/articles/uppercase-copy-paste/).